not-quite-vacation/blog/blog/content/post/first-post.md

 The park ranger stopped by and said hi - glad we paid.

-We drank more beer and used the toilets- I was so surprised on how clean the lady's room were … Andrew said his weren't that great.
+We drank more beer and used the toilets- I was so surprised on how clean the lady's room were … Andrew said his wasn't that great.

 The only neighbor in the entire campground went to sleep - he put off his fire place(we didn't thought of  having a fire)